idoop/zentao/README.md

 ### Environment configuration

-* `USER` : sets the web login database Adminer account.
+* `USER` : set the web login database Adminer account.
-* `PASSWD` : sets the web login database Adminer password.
+* `PASSWD` : set the web login database Adminer password.
 * `BIND_ADDRESS` : if set value with false,the Mysql server will not bind-address.
+* `SMTP_HOST` : set the smtp server IP and host.(If can't send mail,it will be helpful.)

 Note: The zentao administartor account is **admin**,and init password is **123456**.
       And MySQL root account password is **123456**,please change password when you first login.